ultrabug/py3status/py3status/modules/README.md

 Display NVIDIA GPU temperature.

 Configuration parameters:
-- `cache_timeout`: how often we refresh this module in seconds
+- `cache_timeout` how often we refresh this module in seconds
-- `color_bad`: the color used if the temperature can't be read.
+- `color_bad` the color used if the temperature can't be read.
-- `color_good`: the color used if everything is OK.
+- `color_good` the color used if everything is OK.
-- `format_prefix`: a prefix for the output.
+- `format_prefix` a prefix for the output.
-- `format_units`: the temperature units.
+- `format_units` the temperature units.
 Will appear at the end.
-- `separator`: the separator char between temperatures (only if more than one GPU)
+- `separator` the separator char between temperatures (only if more than one GPU)

 Requires:
-- nvidia-smi
+- `nvidia-smi`

 **author** jmdana <https://github.com/jmdana>
 **license** BSD